 Alzheimer's can cause a lot of fear and uncertainty in the lives of people who have received a diagnosis, as well as their loved ones.
 Support groups can be immensely helpful in navigating the fear and grief inherent in Alzheimer's diagnoses, as can therapists and counselors.
 Learning how to effectively, safely, and appropriately express and manage grief is an important skill to learn if you or your loved one has been diagnosed with Alzheimer's disease, and mental health professionals may be able to help create plans to do just that.

-Alzheimer's can be a terrifying diagnosis.
+Alzheimer's can be a scary diagnosis.
 Individuals, family, and friends can all feel lost, angry, and uncertain following diagnosis, or when symptoms of Alzheimer's have begun to arise.
-Keeping abreast of any symptom development can play an important part in early intervention, and can help you and loved ones create a plan for treatment, grieving, and disease management to help smooth the transition from a life free from Alzheimer's to life complicated by it.
+Keeping abreast of any symptom development can play an important part in early intervention, and can help you and loved ones create a plan for treatment, grieving, and disease management.

 Previous ArticleTen Facts You Didn't Know About Alzheimer’s And Dementia